xcp-ng/xcp-ng-org/docs/guides.md

 ```

 #### Resource Pools
 Stats, consoles and other parts of a pool are served locally on a node within a pool.
 E.g., when we ask to display the stats of a host, XAPI will tell us to ask the slave (with an HTTP redirect code).
-In order to prevent certificates on the slave hosts from being rejected after this redirect, each host must use a ceritficate that is configured with a `SubjectAlternateName` for each DNS name and IP adress used by all hosts in the pool, not just the master.
+In order to prevent certificates on the slave hosts from being rejected after this redirect, each host must use a ceritficate that is configured with a `SubjectAlternateName` for each DNS name and IP address used by all hosts in the pool, not just the master.

 :::tip
 It is possible to generate a single certificate that encompasses all IPs and DNS Names used by all hosts in the pool, then deploy that certificate to each host in the pool.